STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: SIMULATION RESULTS

 \subsection{Parameter Sensitivity Analysis: Sampled Velocity Set}

 STITCHER requires a discrete velocity set $\mathcal{V}$ composed of a set of magnitudes and directions.
 As shown in \cref{sec:phase_2_vel_graph}, the size of the velocity graph scales quadratically with the number of sampled velocities, so it is desirable to choose $\mathcal{V}$ to be small without degrading path quality.
-Hence, this section focuses on constructing a velocity sample set $\mathcal{V}$ that optimizes the trade-off between computation time and path quality as measured by execution time.
+Hence, this section focuses on constructing a velocity sample set $\mathcal{V}$ that optimizes the trade-off between computation time (i.e., the time to generate a trajectory) and path quality as measured by execution time (i.e., the trajectory duration).
 We conducted two studies to determine i) the predominate sampled velocity directions used by an offline version of Dijkstra's algorithm and ii) the trade-off between path cost and the number of sampled speeds.
 In the following comparison, Dijkstra's algorithm was modified to search over a dense set of velocities with 3611 terminal velocities sampled per waypoint; the method is referred to as Dense Dijkstra.
 Dijkstra's algorithm is a complete and optimal search algorithm with respect to the set of actions \cite{Russell16:Artificial}, making it a suitable benchmark.